shmupISCE/RC-Car/README.md

 ## Setup and Installation

 1. **Hardware Setup**:
-   -Connect the components as per your wiring diagram and pin configurations.
+   - Connect the components as per your wiring diagram and pin configurations.

 2. **Software Setup**:
    - Clone this repository to your development environment.